hanfeihang/wx-chest-tracer/README.md

 #### v1.0.3

-1.new feature: support hisotry tags
+1. new feature: support hisotry tags
-2.fix bugs: chest pictures do not show in android phone
+2. fix bugs: chest pictures do not show in android phone